paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 <img src="../img/Picture13.png" style="zoom:50%;" />

+### Ask the User to Accept The Invitation

-The recipient (in this example,  recipientemailaddress@domain.com), will receive an invitation email.
+The recipient (in this example, *recipientemailaddress@domain.com*), will receive an invitation email from Apple.

 Ask him or her to check his or her email and to accept the invite.

 <img src="../img/Picture14.png" style="zoom:50%;" />

+This will open App Store Connect web page (not the app) in a browser window for them.
+They should confirm that they agree to test your app.

+### Add User to your App

 Now go back to [App Store Connect](https://appstoreconnect.apple.com), and select **My Apps**